pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

 By default, this theme will display the first **five** navigation links in the header (including both top-level links and external links).
 It will place the remaining header links in a **dropdown menu** titled "More".
-This prevents the header links from taking up so much space that they crowd out the UI components or spill off screen.
+This prevents the header links from taking up so much space that they crowd out the UI components or spill off-screen.

 To control how many header links are displayed before being placed in the dropdown, use the ``header_links_before_dropdown`` theme configuration variable.
 For example, to change the number of displayed header links to be ``4`` instead of ``5``:abbr: